nvimdev/dope/README.md

 ## How to install plugins

-dope use [lazy.nvim](https://github.com/folk/lazy.nvim) as package mangement plugin. register a plugin in `package.lua` by using dope api `require('core.pack').package`. more useage check the lazy.nvim doc and you can some examples in package.lua file.
+dope use [lazy.nvim](https://github.com/folk/lazy.nvim) as package management plugin. register a plugin in `package.lua` by using dope api `require('core.pack').package`. more usage check the lazy.nvim doc and you can some examples in package.lua file.

 ### How to create module